zhihuammu/ODE-book/_sources/chaps/01/chap01_4_homogenous.md

 ::::{prf:theorem}
-Assume the $k$ roots of  the characteristic equation are distinct, then a fundamental set of solutions is
+Assume the $k$ roots of  the characteristic equation {eq}`eq:DE:linear:char` are distinct, then a fundamental set of solutions is
 \begin{equation}
 z_p^n \quad (p=1,2,\ldots,k).
 \end{equation}